digidigital/AESify/README.md

     * Content copying
     * Commenting
     * Filling in form fields
-* Define a page range if you just want to export a part of yout PDF
+* Define a page range if you just want to export a part of your PDF
 * Create strong passwords
-* Ready for localization
+* Ready for localization (EN and DE already included)
 * Supported OS: Windows 10 and Linux (e.g. Ubuntu 20.04)

 ## Installation